Counselling

 We asked Paul, our counsellor, to tell us about what he offers.
 This is what he said:

-Counselling is a powerful and life changing form of therapy, where a trained and accredited professional helps individuals and couples to address any personal and emotional challenges that they may be experiencing.
+Counselling is a powerful and life changing form of therapy, where a trained and experienced professional helps individuals and couples to address any personal and emotional challenges that they may be experiencing.
 The trained professional is referred to as a counsellor or therapist.
-A working and trusting relationship is formed, and the counsellor/therapist provides a confidential and safe space for clients to explore thoughts, feelings and troublesome habits, and identify their origins, and any influences on them.
-Once this deeper understanding of things is achieved, the individual is able to gain more control over them and bring about change.
+A working and trusting relationship is formed, and the counsellor/therapist provides a confidential and safe space for clients to explore their thoughts, feelings, and troublesome habits, identifying their origins and any influences on them.
+Once this deeper understanding of things is achieved, the individual can gain more control over them and bring about change.

 This increased understanding of 'self', often uncovers the reason (and answers the 'why' question about why somebody feels the way they do).
 This all takes place in a judgement-free and confidential space.

 There is no standardised counselling template - each client and their challenges are unique.
-Therefore, various tools and methods should be used to fit the clients specific needs and challenges.
+I work with my clients to identify their individual needs, and I draw upon my experience and knowledge of various tools and methods to fit the client's specific needs and challenges.
+This increases the likelihood of success.

 How can counselling help you?